-We engaged with Crowdstrike following a marked change in their ESG risk rating between October to November - moving from a low risk to medium risk (according to Sustainalytics).
+Loftus Peak engaged with Crowdstrike following a marked change in their ESG risk rating between October and November -2023 moving from a low risk to medium risk (according to Sustainalytics).
 The driving material factor cited by Sustainalytics was Human Capital.
 In particular, the risk of the cybersecurity sub industry's dependance on the small pool of software developers capable of operating these companies.

-Crowdstrike responded to our engagement letter.
+Crowdstrike responded to Loftus Peak's engagement letter.
 The company articulated its approach to Human Capital risk through managing existing employees as well as developing new talent.
 Of specific note were the hybrid working arrangements with 70% of the company operating remotely before COVID-19.